-During 2019, the Polish government continued its work to balance the need for energy security and the need to prevent climate change, to incentivise new investments and to support existing projects, in particular based on coal.
-One of the major issues was an attempt to fulfil the obligations imposed by the European Union regarding climate change, particularly the target of a 15 per cent share of renewables in gross final consumption of energy in 2020.
-To achieve this goal, the Renewable Energy Sources Act was amended, the auctions for onshore wind farms and photovoltaics were held and appeared to be a big success.
-Moreover, the government decided to support new types of installations (namely, offshore wind farms), which shall significantly increase the share of green energy in the energy mix in the coming years.
+During 2020, the Polish government continued to balance the need for energy security and the need to prevent climate change by supporting existing projects, in particular based on coal, and incentivising new investments particularly in the renewables sector.
+One of the major developments was to the framework regulation for offshore wind farms.
+The government decided to support new types of installations, which will significantly increase the share of green energy in the energy mix in the coming years.
 The construction of a nuclear power plant is still being considered as an option for shifting the energy mix from coal-fired power plants.